High&Low The Red Rain: Release

 High&Low The Red Rain premiered in Marunouchi Piccadilly Cinema in Tokyo on September 21, 2016, when it was announced that the film would have premiere events in South Korea and Taiwan.
 The film was released in Japan on October 8, 2016.

 On September 29, 2016, the film has its international premiere in Taipei at Lux Cinema.
 Takahiro and Hiroomi Tosaka visited Taiwan to attend the event, and they are welcomed by more than 1000 fans gathered at the red carpet, and more in the cinema.
 On January 20, 2017, High&Low The Red Rain was released in Taiwan.

 The premiere of High&Low The Red Rain in South Korea was held on October 19, 2016, in Seoul.
 Takahiro and Hiroomi Tosaka attended the event and greeted the fans of the film in Korean.
 The film was released in South Korea on April 5, 2017.

 Reception

 Box office

 High&Low The Red Rain grossed around 298 million yen from 313 screens in its opening weekend, and was third placed at the Japanese box office.
-The film grossed 1.21 billion yen in total and attracted 923 thousand audiences.
+The film grossed 1.21 billion yen in total and attracted 923 thousand viewers.